anderkve/FYS3150/book/introduction_to_cpp/functions_take_1.md

 ## Separation of declaration and definition

 As noted, we can't declare a function after the `main()` function of a C++ program.
-We can however separate the two.
+We can, however, separate the two.
 What this means is
 - Declare the function *before* `main()`.
 This is called **forward declaration** if a definition isn't provided simultaneously.
 - Provide a definition of the function *after* `main()`.